Planting Flowers in Guile

 (read-char) is a way to say "Stop the program and 'read' the next character from the user's input!"

 I hope this all makes sense!
-If it doesn't, don't sweat it!
-It just takes time.
+If it doesn't, don't worry!
+I don't think anyone really understands it, anyway!

 I hope this helped at least a little bit!
 After all this talk about flowers, I really feel like wearing some flowery perfume & steeping myself a flowery tea, you can do the same if you like!
 Until next time, stay kind! -Muto